RightsandWrongsgit/ARMTEC/modules/development.md

 <br>

 ## Admin Toolbar module
 This is an alternative layout to the out-of-the-box toolbar that developers and site builders normally work with.
-It used more of the vertical space of a pulldown style tool bar rather than drilling page by page into submenus; thus faster for developers.
+It used more of the vertical space of a pulldown style tool bar rather than drilling page by page into submenus; thus faster for developers.<br>

-`composer require 'drupal/admin_toolbar`
+`composer require 'drupal/admin_toolbar`<br>
 `drush en admin_toolbar

 <br>